itsjoshuaclement/EngSoft-II-MatLab/Homework/HW-02-GettingStarted/HW02-Prompt.md

 find the length of the third side and the area of the triangle.

 > \[!TIP]\
-> know the law of cosines and the formula for the area of a triangle.
+> Know the law of cosines and the formula for the area of a triangle.

 # Problem 2: